Ned Eisenberg: Personal life and death

 Eisenberg was married to actress Patricia Dunnock, and had one son.

-Eisenberg died from complications of cholangiocarcinoma at his home in New York, on February 27, 2022, at the age of 65.

-In the last two years of his life, Eisenberg continued to work while fighting the cancer in private, ensuring that he and his family still had medical coverage and financial stability due to his earnings.
+Eisenberg died from complications of cholangiocarcinoma and uveal melanoma at his home in Jackson Heights, Queens, on February 27, 2022, at the age of 65.
+In the last two years of his life, Eisenberg continued to work while fighting cancer in private, ensuring that he and his family still had medical coverage and financial stability due to his earnings.